-As a part of our pandemic plan, our Pearl City Station, Kapolei, and Main Station branches are temporarily closed.
-Our Main and Pearl City Branches are open Monday to Friday, from 7:30 a.m. to 3:30 p.m.
-Both of these branches will remain open throughout Honolulu's Lockdown 2.0.
+As a part of our pandemic plan,our Main, Pearl City, and Kapolei Branches are currently open Monday to Friday, from 7:30 a.m. to 3:30 p.m.

 We are strongly urging members to familiarize themselves with our Remote Account Access Options, and to use them as much as they're able to.